askerakbar/abscraper/README.md

 # abscraper

-NodeJS scripts to scrap Alibaba Item Attributes
+Bunch of scripts to scrap Alibaba Item Attributes